 Gregg’s success in helping women understand men is unmatched.
 He not only writes the books which help them decode the male mind, but he often spends hours a day communicating via email with his readers.
 He invites them to email him in each of his books and sometimes goes the extra mile, offering a free book inside another.

-Recently, Gregg met up with 3 dating experts in New York City to film a few segments for Your Tango.
+Recently, Gregg met up with world renowned Dr. Helen Fisher and 2 other dating experts in New York City to film a few segments for Your Tango.
 The videos from those shoots can be found here.
-Beginning in early 2017, Gregg began speaking in online seminars, podcasts and Facebook Live chats.
+Beginning in early 2017, Gregg began speaking in online seminars, podcasts and Facebook Live chats with the top experts in his field from all over the world.
 Available recordings of Gregg’s participation in those events can be found here.
 In many of these events, Gregg helps women learn to understand the way a man’s mind works or the importance of what he likes to call having a great story.

 For a complete list of Gregg’s dating advice for women books, click here.
 All books are available in Kindle format, many are available in Audible and print formats as well.